 is our preferred choice of probiotics during the initial yeast infection and candida treatment (week 1-4).

 Latero-Flora is using the patented Brevibacillus laterosporus BOD strain, with its potency, purity and effectiveness specifically guaranteed by the manufacturer, including a complete 180-day money back guarantee.

 Latero-Flora is also a 100% vegan, so there are no dairy, soy, wheat, gluten or any other allergens.
 As we mentioned earlier, this is especially important during the candida and yeast infection treatment, where many people have high sensitivities to dairy, wheat and other allergens.

 Prebiotics are nondigestible food ingredients known to promote the growth of probiotics by serving as a food source for probiotics (source).
-Taking prebiotics together with probiotics has shown by research to enhance the probiotic growth (source), and is has been a common best practice.
-This is especially important in cases of composed gut flora (such as after antibiotic use) where there’s a need to rebuild a healthy gut flora.
+Taking prebiotics together with probiotics has shown by research to enhance the probiotic growth (source), and is considered a common best practice.
+This is especially important in cases of compromised gut flora (such as after antibiotic use) where there’s a need to rebuild a healthy gut flora.
 In other words, supplementing with probiotics may help to initially populate your intestines with good bacteria; prebiotics can help this new population of good bacteria to better grow in your intestines.

 One of the best sources of prebiotics is inulin, which is found in many foods.
-Chicory root, raw dandelion greens, dried garlic, jerusalem artichoke and onions are considered the best sources of inulin (source).
+Chicory root, raw dandelion greens, dried garlic, Jerusalem artichoke and onions are considered the best sources of inulin (source).

 Probiotics with prebiotics

 Combining probiotics with prebiotics at the same formula was shown to be a very effective way to enhance the effectiveness of the probiotics.
 This is also more convenient, saving people the need to take two separate products: one for the probiotics, and the other one for the prebiotic.
 FloraTrex is a good example of a product that combines both.